Anti-Soviet resistance by the Ukrainian Insurgent Army: Outbreak of the war

-Before 1939, Ukrainian territories were split between Poland, the Soviet Union, Romania and Czechoslovakia.
-The Germans invaded Poland on September 1, 1939, followed by the Soviet invasion on September 17 that captured the eastern provinces of the Second Polish Republic.
+Before 1939, Ukrainian territories were split between Poland, the Soviet Union, Romania, and Czechoslovakia.
+The invasion of Poland by Nazi Germany on 1 September 1939 was followed by the Soviet invasion on 17 September that captured the eastern provinces (Kresy) of the Second Polish Republic.
 On 1 November 1939, Polish territories annexed by the Soviet Union (i.e. Volhynia and Eastern Galicia) were incorporated into the Ukrainian Soviet Socialist Republic.

-Initially, the Soviet occupation of eastern Poland was met with limited support from the ethnic Ukrainian population.
-Repression was directed mainly against the ethnic Poles, and the Ukrainisation of education, land reform, and other changes were popular among the Ukrainians.
-The situation changed in the middle of 1940 when collectivisation began and repressions hit the Ukrainian population.
-There were 2,779 Ukrainians arrested in 1939, 15,024 in 1940 and 5,500 in 1941, until the German invasion of the Soviet Union.
+Initially, the Soviet occupation was met with limited support from the ethnic Ukrainian population.
+Repression was directed mainly against the ethnic Poles, and the Ukrainization of education, land reform, and other changes were popular among the Ukrainians.
+The situation changed in the middle of 1940 when Soviet collectivization began and repressions hit the Ukrainian population.
+There were 2,779 Ukrainians arrested in 1939, 15,024 in 1940, and 5,500 in 1941, until the German invasion of the Soviet Union.

 The situation for ethnic Ukrainians under German occupation was much better.
-About 550,000 Ukrainians lived in the General Government in the German-occupied portion of Poland, and they were favoured at the expense of Poles.
+About 550,000 Ukrainians lived in the General Government in German-occupied Poland, and they were favoured at the expense of Poles.
 Approximately 20 thousand Ukrainian activists escaped from the Soviet occupation to Warsaw or Kraków.
 In late 1939, Nazi Germany accommodated OUN leaders in the city of Kraków, the capital of the General Government and provided a financial support for the OUN.
-The headquarters of the Ukrainian Central Committee headed by Volodymyr Kubiyovych, the legal representation of the Ukrainian community in the Nazi zone, were also located in Kraków.
+The headquarters of the Ukrainian Central Committee headed by Volodymyr Kubijovyč, the legal representation of the Ukrainian community in the Nazi zone, were also located in Kraków.

-Creation of OUN-B, pogroms and anti-Soviet uprising
+Creation of OUN-B, pogroms, and anti-Soviet uprising

-In Kraków on 10 February 1940 a revolutionary faction of the OUN emerged, called the OUN-R or, after its leader Stepan Bandera, the OUN-B (Banderites).
+On 10 February 1940 in Kraków, a revolutionary faction of the OUN emerged, called the OUN-R or, after its leader Stepan Bandera, the OUN-B (Banderites).
 This was opposed by the current leadership of the organization, so it split, and the old group was called OUN-M after the leader Andriy Melnyk (Melnykites).
-The OUN-M dominated Ukrainian emigration and the Bukovina, but in Ukraine itself, the Banderists gained a decisive advantage (60% of the agent network in Volhynia and 80% in Eastern Galicia).
+The OUN-M dominated Ukrainian emigration and the Bukovina; in Ukraine itself, the Banderists gained a decisive advantage (60% of the agent network in Volhynia and 80% in Eastern Galicia).